projectatomic/atomic-site/source/blog/2015-10-13-updated-spc-sysdig-container.html.md

 In a interesting coincidence, the same day we posted [the super privileged containers post](http://www.projectatomic.io/blog/2015/09/using-a-spc-to-troubleshoot-containers/) using [Sysdig](www.sysdig.org/), the Sysdig team announced [support for Atomic hosts](https://sysdig.com/dig-into-atomic-host/).
 You can take a look at that announcement for how sysdig does it's magic on an Atomic host and which Atomic hosts are supported.

-So no more need to build your own sysdig container for your Atomic clusters, you can use the offical builds.
+So no more need to build your own sysdig container for your Atomic clusters, you can use the official builds.
 Here's what that looks like now.

 READMORE